NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

 .. function:: transform_vector(m: mat44, v: vec3) -> vec3f

    Apply the transform to a vector ``v`` treating the homogenous coordinate as w=0.
 The transformation is applied treating ``v`` as a column vector, e.g.: ``y = M*v`` note this is in contrast to some libraries, notably USD, which applies transforms to row vectors, ``y^T = v^T*M^T``.
-If the transform is coming from a library that uses row-vectors then users should transpose the tranformation matrix before calling this method.

-.. function:: transform_vector(m: mat44d, v: vec3d) -> vec3d

-   Apply the transform to a vector ``v`` treating the homogenous coordinate as w=0.
-The transformation is applied treating ``v`` as a column vector, e.g.: ``y = M*v`` note this is in contrast to some libraries, notably USD, which applies transforms to row vectors, ``y^T = v^T*M^T``.
 If the transform is coming from a library that uses row-vectors